jjpickering10/CI-MS2-PokerQuiz/README.md

 >>> By referring the user back to the home page for the start of each game, they are able to see the game description every time.
 >>>> My mother helped identify this issue as a first time user when she tested the site.

+2. I want to - test my knowledge on the game of poker.
+> Even though the quizzes are quite basic.
+You do get tested with various questions as expected.

+3. I want to - find out my score.
+> Tested this by completing each quiz.
+Viewing score expectation is achieved with end of game modals that give a clear visual of your end score as well as in game interaction that lets you know if each answer is correct or incorrect.

 Returning Visitor Goals

+1. I want to - test my score against my previous attempts.
+> After completing each quiz and submitting score I repeated this process.
+The previous scores were listed in the score page with my name.

+2. I want to - have different questions to my previous attempts.
+> Repeated each quiz multiple times.
+Got a wide variety in the diamond quiz and the pair game is totally random.
+Whilst The club and spade quizzes do offer different questions.
+The variety is limited and could be improved with many more questions.

+3. I want to - use the same dark/light theme.
+> Navigated through the site using both themes, toggling between them.
+The site stays on either theme until toggled back to the other.
+Also stays on that theme when the page is refreshed.

 Frequent User Goals

+1. I want to - be able to contact the site.
+> Sent an message in the contact form and got an auto reply letting me know my message had been recieved by the site.

+2. I want to - test myself over and over again.
+> Whilst you are able to repeat the quizzes over and over, eventually you see the same questions.
+This could be improved with more questions.

+3. I want to - check all previous scores.
+> The score page showed all my previous scores with my name attached to each score.

 Other Testing